 Once your limewash fully dries (this takes about seven days), it should calcify enough that it will become somewhat resistant to the elements.
 However, it’s important to keep in mind that it won’t be entirely weather-proof.
 So, be sure to utilize these maintenance tips to keep your limewashed siding looking good throughout the years.

 Though it’ll take more effort to remove the limewash once it’s had the chance to dry, it’s still very susceptible to water and pressure.
 If you notice that your surfaces have stains or dirt that you want to remove, use a damp rag and dab lightly to get the best results.
 However, it’s often uncommon that you’ll need to wash limewash surfaces as it typically doesn’t show much dirt.

 Over years of weather exposure, you might notice that your limewash exterior is beginning to wear down and expose more of your natural brick siding.
 To maintain the whitewashed look you originally sought after, reapply your limewash every five to seven years.
 You may also want to do continuous touch-ups to stay in control of how the surface erodes.

 To learn more about the limewashing process and how you can apply it to your own home, reach out to Bear Mountain Custom Painting.
-Our exterior painting professionals in Atlanta, Georgia, will provide you with the information you need to make an informed decision based on the style and design of your home.
+Our exterior painting professionals in Cumming, Georgia, will provide you with the information you need to make an informed decision based on the style and design of your home.